Remove Stable Diffusion Metadata from Images

 What Stable Diffusion embeds in your images

 Stable Diffusion itself is an open-source model.
 The metadata comes from the interfaces used to run it.
 Each interface stores generation data differently, but most use PNG tEXt chunks and EXIF fields.
-Here is what each interface embeds.

-PNG tEXt chunks (Automatic1111 / AUTOMATIC1111 Web UI)
+PNG tEXt parameters chunk (Automatic1111 / AUTOMATIC1111 Web UI)

 The tEXt chunk includes: full positive prompt, full negative prompt, steps count, sampler name (Euler, DPM++, etc.), CFG scale, seed value, image dimensions, model hash, model name, and any active extensions like ControlNet or ADetailer.

-EXIF parameters
+EXIF UserComment parameters (Automatic1111 JPEG)

 When saving as JPEG, Automatic1111 stores the same generation parameters in the EXIF UserComment field.
-Some interfaces also write to the EXIF ImageDescription and Software fields.
+Some interfaces also write to EXIF ImageDescription and Software fields.

 The EXIF data is structured identically to the PNG tEXt data.
 It contains the full prompt, negative prompt, and all generation settings in a parseable format.
+Any EXIF viewer can read it.

 ComfyUI workflow data